Schmel924/YART/README.md

 ## Part 3
 Things i lack at this moment: engine, event queue, color tokens.
 But that won't stop me from generation a dungeon!

+Dungeon was generated, with some hiccups (mostly counting by 1 error), now there is FOV problem.

+TCOD just gives a solution, but didn't disclose underlying mechanic.
+Well, then i will search elsewhere.